geoffrey-vl/mbed-pinetime/README.md

 You can off course also clone the repo manually using git, and next issue `mbed deploy` to pull the submodules.

-The mbed toolchain requires Python and some additional python packes which don't come with the default Python installation.
+The mbed toolchain requires Python and some additional python packages which don't come with the default Python installation.
 To install the additional packages:

 Install all the Python packages required for Mbed.
 Your options are: